Tagged: Coefficient of Determination

 \end{align*}

-It can be seen that if the total variation is all explained, the ratio $r^2$ (Coefficient of Determination) is one and if the total variation is all unexplained then the explained variation and the ratio $r^2$ is zero.
+It can be seen that if the total variation is all explained, the ratio $r^2$ (Coefficient of Determination) is one and if the total variation is all unexplained then the explained variation and the ratio $r^2$ are zero.

 The square root of the coefficient of determination is called the correlation coefficient, given by